evramawad/nxt-assignment/README.md

 ![nwt_assignment](https://github.com/evramawad/nxt-assignment/assets/49963669/fc79a44f-b053-49dc-95d0-bea0888efcd0)

-3. Infrastructure as Code (IaC): Outline the infrastructure setup using Infrastructure as Code concepts, using tools like Terraform, AWS CloudFormation, or similar.
+2. Infrastructure as Code (IaC): Outline the infrastructure setup using Infrastructure as Code concepts, using tools like Terraform, AWS CloudFormation, or similar.

+Find Terraform folder

-4. Cost optimization: Briefly discuss your strategy for optimizing resource usage and costs without compromising security and scalability.
+3. Cost optimization: Briefly discuss your strategy for optimizing resource usage and costs without compromising security and scalability.

+To handle scalabilty & cost optimization I used autoscaling in EKS to scale up and down depends on traffic load, and also we can use spot instances with many instance types to use lowest cost of instances.

+For security all EKS resources exists in private subnets and only http traffic allowed to access frontend web application using ELB, and all resources accessing internet using NAT Gateway.